 What is Passeig de Gràcia Barcelona?

 Passeig de Gràcia is a breathtaking boulevard in Barcelona’s Eixample district.
-It is part of a 1 KM shopping line which stretches from Plaça Catalunya to Avinguda Diagonal and to the edge of Gràcia.
+It is part of a 1 KM shopping line that stretches from Plaça Catalunya to Avinguda Diagonal and to the edge of Gràcia.
 The wide boulevards and buildings surrounding Passeig de Gràcia transports you back to a majestic time and adds to the feeling of opulence.

 The boulevard prides over 150 protected buildings, including some of the city’s greatest architecture.
 This, in turn, has led to the area central to Passeig de Gràcia becoming known as the ‘golden square mile’.